 If any of this month’s recommendations interest you, feel free to click on our Amazon affiliate links below.
 We get a small kickback on anything you buy at no extra cost to you, and that money goes toward sustaining and improving the site.
 Thanks!

 Kyu: These days I get to the very best prestige television late or not at all, but I try and circle back to those shows that are really important to me.
 None were higher on my list than a show I recently completed, Penny Dreadful, John Logan’s beautiful Victorian-era horror story about fear, guilt, sex, and what it means to be a monster.
-Infused with Logan’s experiences as a gay man, the show took characters from classic horror novels like Dracula and The Portrait of Dorian Gray and explored how they felt as outsiders, as sinners, as people who had to hide their true selves, resulting in a show of great psychological and emotional depth.
-Penny Dreadful has real things to say, too, about the society reflected in these novels, and in a way each season feels like an attempt to craft a new book, one that takes into account the violent history of British colonialism, the plight of women in the Victorian era, and the contemporary social response to mental illness.
+Infused with Logan’s experiences as a gay man, the show takes characters from classic horror novels like Dracula and The Portrait of Dorian Gray and explores how they feel as outsiders, as sinners, as people who had to hide their true selves, resulting in a show of great psychological and emotional depth.
+Penny Dreadful has real things to say, too, about the society reflected in these novels, and in a way each season feels like an attempt to craft a new book, one that takes into account uncomfortable history truths, like the violent history of British colonialism, the plight of women in the Victorian era, and the contemporary social response to mental illness.
 At the same time, it’s an entertaining, well-filmed show with a phenomenal cast and an enormously effective sense of patience in its structure.
 The only downside?
 Canceled before its time, the show rushes the second half of its third (and final) season, resulting in some very unsatisfying payoffs to its arcs.
 That said, the joy is in the journey, and long after the ending has faded from my mind, I’ll remember so many amazing moments.
-Dorian Gray and his new paramour dancing, bloodied, through his cavernous ballroom; Sir Malcolm Murray struggling to hold himself together as a possessed Vanessa Ives channels the haunting of his dead son; the sad death of the Cut-Witch; Victor’s irresponsible and incestuous relationship with his creation; and of course that scene at the end of the pilot episode that captures all the beauty and horror of creation.
+Dorian Gray and his new paramour dancing, bloodied, through his cavernous ballroom; Sir Malcolm Murray struggling to hold himself together as a possessed Vanessa Ives channels the haunting of his dead son; the sad death of the Cut-Witch; Victor’s irresponsible and incestuous relationship with his female monster; and of course that scene at the end of the pilot episode that captures all the beauty and horror of creation.
 Over the course of its three seasons, Penny Dreadful strived and struggled and did not always succeed; but its depth and ambition are sorely missed, even in this age of prestige television.
 Here’s to you monsters.

 David: To my great surprise, this current anime season isn’t just kind of good, but actually great, with loads of shows worth watching.
 The best of these so far is Made in Abyss.
 This show has a Miyazaki art style with even more Western sensibilities, as well as an absolutely amazing soundtrack.
 It is a gorgeous show, well worth watching.
 Be forewarned, though, while it starts out charming and idyllic it soon swerves into some dark territories.
 This is not a show for everyone, but those who can deal with the darkness are in for a true treat.
 You can watch it on Amazon, which also has some other top notch animes right now.